hl7au/au-fhir-core/input/pagecontent/general-guidance.md

     * `bodySite.text` describes the body site concept fully, this can include information on recorded laterality as text e.g. ', Right'.

-Example Condition resource with cellulitis, body site knee, laterality as text only
+Example Condition resource with coded condition, coded body site, laterality as text only
 ~~~
 {
   "resourceType" : "Condition",